 The Role of the Lieutenant-Governor in the Bailiwick of Guernsey

 The Bailiwick of Guernsey is one of three Crown Dependencies, all of which are self-governing and personal possessions of the Sovereign.
-Of the three, including Jersey and the Isle of Man, only Guernsey has dependencies itself.
-Alderney and Sark being separate jurisdictions within the Bailiwick of Guernsey.
+Of the three, including Jersey and the Isle of Man, only Guernsey has more than one island jurisdiction.
+Alderney and Sark being separately governed within the Bailiwick of Guernsey.

 Potential candidates for the role apply for the job as advertised and are interviewed by a panel of senior Bailiwick representatives from the three jurisdictions and their recommendation is passed to His Majesty The King for final Approval.
 The Lieutenant-Governor is appointed by Royal Warrant, normally for a term of five years.